ALL ABOUT CABLE DETECTION

 Cable slabs are labels that are placed directly above the buried cables to provide visible markings for their underlying utilities.
 Used to come in red bricks in the early years, cable slabs are mostly concrete or in PVCs nowadays.

-• Low voltage cables can be identified as:
+- Low voltage cables can be identified as:

 Under red bricks with wordings like “SCC’, ‘SMC’, “PUB” or “public lighting”.

-Under black PVC cable slabs with relevant wordings.
+Under black PVC cable slabs with relevant wordings. - High voltage cables can be identified as:

-Under concrete slabs with wordings like “EHT” and under yellow PVC slabs.
+Under concrete slabs with wordings like “EHT” and under yellow PVC slabs. - Extra High voltage cables can be identified as:

 Under concrete slabs with wordings like “EHV”, “66KV”, “230KV”, “400KV”.